LiuYangArt/SDBanana/README.md

 # SDBanana for Substance 3D Designer

-🍌 An AI image generation plugin for Substance 3D Designer, leveraging third-party APIs to generate images using Google Nano Banana AI.
+🍌 An AI image generation plugin for Substance 3D Designer, leveraging third-party APIs to generate images using Google nano banana pro AI.

 - You need to purchase a third-party API key yourself.
 - Enter the API key on the Settings page.
 Currently, it has only been tested with yunwu/gptgod.
 I don't have the conditions to test Google's official API.